-2. Decenzo A. David, Robbins P.Stephen, Personnel/ Human Resource Management-PHI-2012.

-3. Monappa Arun, Nambudiri Ranjeet, Patturaja Selvaraj, Industrial Relations and Labour laws, TMH- 2012.

-4. Srivastava S. C., Industrial Relations and Labour Laws, Vikash Publishing House Pvt.
-Ltd. -2012.

-5. Pareek Udai, Rao T. V., Designing and managing Human Resource Systems, Oxford and IBH- 2005.
+- 2. Decenzo A. David, Robbins P.Stephen, Personnel/ Human Resource Management-PHI-2012. - 3.
+Monappa Arun, Nambudiri Ranjeet, Patturaja Selvaraj, Industrial Relations and Labour laws, TMH- 2012. - 4.
+Srivastava S. C., Industrial Relations and Labour Laws, Vikash Publishing House Pvt.
+Ltd. -2012. - 5.
+Pareek Udai, Rao T. V., Designing and managing Human Resource Systems, Oxford and IBH- 2005.

-- discuss how to strategically plan for the human resource needed to meet organizational goals and objectives. - provide innovative solutions to problems in the fields of HRM. - compare the common methods for recruiting and selecting human resources.
+- discuss how to strategically plan for the human resource needed to meet organizational goals and objectives - provide innovative solutions to problems in the fields of HRM - compare the common methods for recruiting and selecting human resources - to understand that human power can not be substituted in place of technology - providing emotional support to a manager leading to increase moral and productivity of his subordinates